mui/material-ui/docs/data/material/components/cards/cards.md

 - Card: a surface-level container for grouping related components.
 - Card Content: the wrapper for the Card content.
 - Card Header: an optional wrapper for the Card header.
-- Card Media: an optional container for displaying background images and gradient layers above the Card Content.
+- Card Media: an optional container for displaying images, videos, etc.
 - Card Actions: an optional wrapper that groups a set of buttons.
 - Card Action Area: an optional wrapper that allows users to interact with the specified area of the Card.